 What's the late-night return protocol for a NYC bachelorette?

 The bachelorette night that ends at 1 AM in the Lower East Side and disperses to four boroughs is a coordination problem before it is a transport problem.
-The pre-booked Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
+The pre-booked party bus or Sprinter holds across the full night on the hourly meter and runs the late-night drops as the final leg of the same booking.
 Drops typically include Williamsburg, Greenpoint, Park Slope, Astoria, Long Island City, and Manhattan residences in the West Village, the Lower East Side, and the Upper West Side.
 The hourly rate holds, the driver is the same driver, and the bride is not standing on Ludlow Street at 2:30 AM trying to coordinate three separate Ubers in a group chat.

 Do Sprinter party buses surge on Friday and Saturday nights?